GeXiaoguo/gexiaoguo.github.io/_posts/2015-6-19-Delegate, Ananymous Method, Lambda and Event.md

   Many people say that a delegate conceptually is a typed function pointer.
 It is not exactly accurate, even conceptually.
 A delegate type is actually a typed function group or list.
 It can contain multiple entries.
 Each entry points to a function with the conforming signature with the delegate.

   In the very beginning, there was no anonymous method, no lambda.
 The concept of delegate is clear and simple.

   The steps to use delegate are:
-  ..1 You defined a delegate type named myDelegate
+  *i: define a delegate type
-  ..2 You instantiate an instance of it by invoking its constructor ..3 You invoke the instance.
+  *ii: instantiate an instance of defined type by invoking its constructor *iii: invoke the instance

 ```c#
   class DelegateDemo_TheVeryBasic